tsgates/arch-wiki-markdown/wiki/Display_Power_Management_Signaling.md

 > Pipe the escapes to any tty (with write/append perms) to modify that terminal

+    $ setterm -powerdown 0 >> /dev/tty3

-Note the use of >> instead of >.
+Note:>> is used instead of >.
 For permission issues using sudo in a script or something, you can use the tee program to append the output of setterm to the tty device, which tty's let appending sometimes but not writing.

-    $ setterm -powerdown 0 > /dev/tty3

 Bash loop to set ttys 0-256